modrinth/minotaur/README.md

     projectId = "AABBCCDD"
     versionNumber = "1.0.0" // You don't need to set this manually.
-Will fail if Modrinth has this version already versionType = "release" // This is the default uploadFile = jar // With Fabric Loom, use `remapJar` instead of `jar` gameVersions = ["1.18", "1.18.1"] // Must be an array, even with only one version loaders = ["fabric"] // Must also be an array - no need to specify if you're using Fabric Loom or ForgeGradle dependencies = [ // Yet another array.
+Will fail if Modrinth has this version already versionType = "release" // This is the default uploadFile = jar // With Fabric Loom or Architectury Loom, this MUST be set to `remapJar` instead of `jar`! gameVersions = ["1.18", "1.18.1"] // Must be an array, even with only one version loaders = ["fabric"] // Must also be an array - no need to specify this if you're using Fabric Loom or ForgeGradle dependencies = [ // Yet another array.
 Create a new `ModDependency` or `VersionDependency` with two strings - the ID and the scope new ModDependency("P7dR8mSH", "required") // Creates a new required dependency on Fabric API ]